animaomnium/animaomnium.github.io/content/finding-links-sucks.md

 Linkoln is nice and all, but why worry so much about links?

 Linkoln is by no means a silver bullet: it's not intended to be one.
-The point of this post is not to highlight a throwaway python script, but to express, perhaps, a little frustration over finding links.
+The point of this post is not to highlight some gimmicky throwaway python script, but to express, perhaps, a little worry over why I think linking stuff is so important.

 Despite Linkoln using them, the need for web-wide search engines could be said to be a failure in the organizational structure of the web.
 As the proliferation of [GPT-4][19] leads to the crystallization of the [Dead Internet][20], how will we find a single live page in a soup of procedurally generated web-gloop?